Elvis 6 can be tightly integrated with Enterprise Server 10 to use Elvis as a storage location for files that are used in the Enterprise workflow.

 - Never move assets that are stored in the Production Zone folder to Enterprise.
 Instead, locate the original asset in Elvis and move it once more to Enterprise.
 This way, a new copy of the file is added to the Production Zone folder in Elvis and in Enterprise a new shadow object is created.

 - For images only (requires Enterprise Server 10.1.3 or higher): Configure Enterprise Server to make sure that each time an image is moved from the Production Zone folder to Enterprise, a copy is created in the Production Zone folder in Elvis and a new shadow object is created in Enterprise.
-For information about how to do this, see Controlling how Elvis assets are used in Enterprise 10.
+For information about how to do this, see Controlling how files are stored in the Elvis 6 - Enterprise 10 integration.

 Tip: There are various ways of seeing if an asset is already used in Enterprise, for example by using the 'Used in' panel in the Elvis Pro client.
-For more information, see Using the Elvis Pro client of Elvis 6 to verify usage of an Elvis asset in Enterprise 10.
+For more information, see Verifying the usage of an Elvis asset in Enterprise 10.